 Diana Neto, E-commerce Business Development Manager at H.B.
 Fuller

-How can the right adhesives support paperization?
+How can the right coating support paperization?

 When you factor in the growing demand for fiber-based e-commerce solutions to replace plastics – at least where appropriate and possible – it adds yet another element of complexity.
-They must meet requirements for durability, moisture resistance and handling throughout the logistics journey, while of course still being recyclable and as light weight as possible.
-And for paper e-commerce packs to be viable, says Diana, they must also of course be feasible on existing lines – which is where water-based barrier coatings can come in.
+They must meet requirements for durability, moisture resistance and handling throughout the logistics journey, while still being recyclable and as light weight as possible.
+And for paper e-commerce packs to be viable, says Diana, they must also be feasible on existing lines – which is where water-based barrier coatings can come in.

-“Historically, we’ve seen paper with PE coatings for e-commerce applications, but these structures often fall short of recyclability standards.
-Water-based barrier coatings offer a PFAS-free alternative that performs on a par with plastic films in terms of heat sealing and barrier protection, while still maintaining repulpability.
-These coatings enable mono-material packaging that meets both functional and regulatory demands, without compromising on sustainability.”
+“Historically, we’ve seen paper with PE coatings for e-commerce applications, but these structures often fall short of recyclability standards,” Diana says.
+“Water-based barrier coatings offer an alternative that performs on par with plastic films in terms of heat sealing and barrier protection, while still maintaining repulpability and are fully compatible with the paper recycling process.
+These coatings enable mono-material packaging that meets both functional and regulatory demands, without compromising sustainability demands or performance.”

 And while there are still cases where paper is not feasible, Diana points out that technologies – and the possibilities these bring for paper when it comes to e-commerce – are improving all the time.

-“Even in highly demanding applications like packaging for fresh or frozen meat and fish, which traditionally use EPS boxes or PE liners due to moisture sensitivity, paper-based solutions are proving successful.
-In these cases, water-based barrier coatings are essential: they provide the necessary moisture protection and release properties while reducing plastic use.
+“Even in highly demanding applications like packaging for fresh or frozen meat and fish, which traditionally use EPS boxes or PE liners due to moisture sensitivity, paper-based solutions are proving successful,” Diana says.
+“In these cases, water-based barrier coatings are essential: they provide the necessary moisture protection and release properties while reducing plastic use.”

 PE - Wider View E-Commerce Mailers